-We were able to find useful application areas and benefits of social media in a large variety of different application areas in the B2B companies' customer interface.
-In this way, the study clearly demonstrates that not only B2C's but also B2B's can benefit from the use of social media in a variety of ways.
+We were able to find benefits and positive impacts of social media in a large variety of different application areas in the B2B companies' customer interface.
+In this way, the study clearly demonstrates that not only B2C's but also the companies of the B2B sector can benefit from involving their customers into innovation by social media in variety of ways.
 This contributes to the existing social media -related literature, because there are no found earlier academic studies on the use of social media in the innovation process in the context of B2B customer interface, evaluating in a more comprehensive way the benefits of social media, in addition to the few academic studies focusing on individual related cases and examples.

-Despite the B2B -related special characteristics often believed to negatively affect the usability and benefits of social media and restricting the use in the B2B customer interface, such as the commonly relatively small amount of customers compared to B2C's, according to the results, in all shown cases the studied B2B's have benefited from social media in the customer interface in a variety of ways.
-In several cases, the B2B's seemed to benefit quite considerably from social media.
-In addition, the B2B companies benefiting from social media represented different types of industries (e.g. software, ICT, pharmaceuticals, consulting and various types of B2B services) with different business logics and models, and their size varied from small to very large companies like Cisco and Dell.
+Despite the special characteristics of the B2B sector, such as the commonly relatively small amount of customers compared to B2C's, often believed to negatively affect the usability and benefits of social media in B2B companies, and restricting the use of social media especially in the B2B customer interface, according to our results, in all recognized and described cases the studied B2B's have benefited from social media in the customer interface in a variety of ways.
+In several cases, the B2B's seemed to benefit quite considerably from social media use.
+In addition, the B2B companies benefiting from social media represented different types of industries (e.g. software, ICT, pharmaceuticals, consulting and various types of B2B services) with different business logics and models, and their size varied from small to very large companies like Cisco.

-Concerning the above, the usability of social media seems to be generalizable also more commonly to different types of B2B's, not only e.g. ICT and software companies, which are among the most often referred companies as social media exploiters in B2B sector.
-Furthermore, concerning the generalizability of found examples of social media use, we believe that many of the found generic or B2C- related examples of using social media in the customer interface, e.g. virtual product testing [44][30], are generalizable to B2B context, but this will be studied in more detail in further studies.

-Major part of reported benefits was output- related benefits, but they did not directly address the actual business -related outcomes.
-This is understandable, since it is quite difficult to measure which are the actual effects of social media investments and separate these from e.g. other investments, internal changes and changes in the business environment.
-In addition, the complex causal chains from social media use to financial savings or gains are, like in the case of complex customer interface -related processes such as marketing and innovation always is, very difficult to describe and verify.
-Even though some studies reported outcome- related benefits, it is difficult to analyse how believable the studies are, because the related causal chains and the separation of social media investments from other possible explanations were generally not reported in any useful way to allow the objective evaluation of the reliability and validity of reported benefits.
-Despite the difficulty, future studies should at least attempt to report and analyse how the benefits are arrived at.
+Concerning the above, the usability and usefulness of social media seems to be generalizable also more commonly to different types of B2B's, not only e.g. ICT and software companies, which are among the most often referred companies as social media exploiters in B2B sector.
+Major part of reported benefits was output- related benefits, but these did not directly address the actual business -related outcomes.
+This is understandable, since it is quite difficult to evaluate and measure which are the actual effects of social media investments, and separate these from the effects of e.g. other investments, internal changes and changes in the business environment.
+In addition, the complex cause-effect chains from social media use to financial savings or gains are, like in the case of all complex customer interface - related processes such as the innovation process, very difficult to describe and verify.
+Even though some studies reported outcome- related benefits, it is difficult to analyse how credible the studies are, because the related causal chains and the separation of social media investments from other possible investments and explanations were generally not reported in any useful way to allow the objective evaluation of the reliability and validity of the reported benefits.
+Despite the difficulty, future studies should at least attempt to report and analyse how the reported benefits were arrived at.